nightrunner91/nightvue/README.md

 "gray-9":  #404040,
 "gray-10": #2b2b2b
 ```
 Each next color is darker than the previous one.
-When you call `gray(3, 10)` function returns third color in this list (`#bfbfbf`).
+When you call `gray(3, 10)` function returns third color in list of 10 colors (`#bfbfbf`).
 Also you can pass different color level and total length of list.
 Here are some examples:
 ```
 color: gray($level: 4, $from: 4);
 // ▯▯▯▮